 Anger is an acid that can do more harm to the vessel in which it is stored than to anything on which it is poured.

-It is essential to question our motives, to understand why we are driven to do what we do, and to have something true and solid to stand upon.
+It is essential to question our motives, to understand why we are driven to do what we do, to have something true and solid to stand upon.
 Of course, truth changes.
-My truth has evolved, been tested and tempered, and continues to emerge.
-The world today is utterly rife with superficial, childish, cowardly pedants, pundits, experts and politicians who could really care less about the wellbeing of the world and its billions of humans, never mind your community, your neighbors or your children.
-This reality I find to be infuriating, for it is those same caricatures of humanity that many of us generally defer our own critical thinking and decision-making toward.
-They’re in our faces all the time, everywhere, with predictable, scripted, emotionally-charged, misleading slogans, or egotistic banter, derived from tried-and-true plots, themes and storylines.
+My truth has evolved, being regularly tested and tempered, and continues to emerge.
+The world today is utterly rife with superficial, childish, cowardly pedants, pundits, experts, and politicians who could really care less about the wellbeing of the world and its billions of humans, never mind your community, your neighbors, or your children.
+I find this reality to be infuriating, for it is those same caricatures of humanity that many of us generally defer our own critical thinking and decision-making toward.
+They’re in our faces all the time, everywhere, with predictable, scripted, emotionally-charged, misleading slogans, or egotistic banter, derived from tried-and-true plots, themes, and storylines.

 Nothing we’re experiencing or going through in the world today is truly original.
 The mediums may have changed, the languages may have devolved, but the underlying parasitic, predatory throughlines are there for us to discern and endlessly debate.
 Perhaps it is all integral to Expedition Humanity that we face these obstacles, time and again, variation upon variation, so that we may glean ever more about our better, deeper natures; to afford ourselves every conceivable opportunity to explore “I am” in all its limitless shadow and light.

 Transformation is my favorite game and in my experience, anger and frustration are the result of you not being authentic somewhere in your life or with someone in your life.
 Being fake about anything creates a block inside of you.
 Life can’t work for you if you don’t show up as you.